 If you are targeting an affluent client base, your wedding photography prices will be much higher than if you were to focus on middle-income clients.
 Depending on the location and client base, wedding photographers can charge anywhere between $2500 to $5000 per wedding.
-Another approach is that typically brides budget around 10-15% of their wedding spend for photography.
-Depending on your understanding of how much the bride and groom are going to spend (you can estimate this by asking them about the wedding location and number of guests attending), you can present your wedding photography prices accordingly.
+Another approach is that typically, brides budget around 10-15% of their wedding spend on photography.
+Depending on your understanding of how much the bride and groom are going to pay (you can estimate this by asking them about the wedding location and number of guests attending), you can present your wedding photography prices accordingly.

 Be flexible and have a range

 Not all clients are the same.
-Some just want their main ceremony photographed whereas others expect much more involvement spanning over multiple days and events.
-Be open to taking up wedding projects at both ends of the spectrum - smaller assignments just covering the ceremony spanning a few hours in a single day start at around $2000 whereas a multi-day engagement can go up to $10,000-$15,000 depending on the scope.
+Some just want their main ceremony photographed, whereas others expect much more involvement spanning over multiple days and events.
+Be open to taking up wedding projects at both ends of the spectrum - smaller assignments just covering the ceremony spanning a few hours in a single day starts at around $2000, whereas a multi-day engagement can go up to $10,000-$15,000 depending on the scope.

 Here's a look at some of the most common types of wedding photography pricing packages:

-With package pricing, you will present your wedding photography prices as a package that covers that takes care of complete end-to-end deliverables.
+With wedding photography package prices, you will present your wedding photography prices as a package that covers that takes care of complete end-to-end deliverables.
 The benefit of this model is that you can offer different packages at different rates, which makes it easy for your clients to choose a plan that fits their wants and needs.
-You can have multiple packages that client can choose from, depending on hours of shoot, locations, number of days involved, final deliverables regarding the number of images and photo albums, etc. Every couple is different and will want different moments captured on film.
-For example, you could offer a package that includes just the ceremony, a package that provides for the ceremony and the reception, or a package that covers every stage of the wedding day.
-Many couples choose package pricing because it takes some of the effort out of decision-making, which is a bonus if they're busy focusing on getting other aspects of the wedding ready for the big day itself.
+You can have multiple packages that clients can choose from, depending on hours of the shoot, locations, number of days involved, final deliverables regarding the number of images and photo albums, etc. Every couple is different and will want different moments captured on film.
+For example, you could offer a package that includes just the ceremony, a package that covers shooting through the ceremony and the reception, or a package that covers every stage of the wedding day.
+Many couples choose package pricing because it takes some of the efforts out of decision-making, which is a bonus if they're busy focusing on getting other aspects of the wedding ready for the big day itself.

 The other option is to present your wedding photographer prices as A la Carte prices wherein the client and pick and choose individual items based on their specific needs and budget.